Get

 Like Golden Retrievers, Poodles should receive regular veterinarian care so these conditions can be watched for.
 Providing your dog with a healthy diet, plenty of exercise, and daily interaction and attention will help keep them healthy, no matter their genetic predispositions.

-Suitable for:
+Suitable For:

-Poodles are best suitable for households that do not include young children, as they can be rambunctious and territorial over their space and their owners.
+Poodles are best suited for households that do not include young children, as they can be rambunctious and territorial over their space and their owners.
 However, these dogs do get along well with kids who are old enough to understand how to properly deal with dogs.
 A Poodle can comfortably live in an apartment if they get daily walks.

 Which Breed Is Right for You?